right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 18. Don't ever laugh at your own jokes.
 This kills!
 19. Make statements whenever possible.
 People should have to earn your questions.
 20. Don't look around at other people, trying to get energy or attention from them.
 Your energy is within you.
 Be in your own universe; you can have a welcome mat, but others should still be a guest.
 21. Hold everyone's attention.
-If they look away or get distracted, be the first to walk away, get even more distracted, or become immediately busy.

----

-# THE PASSPORT

-22. ELIMINATE the fear of being the one to break a group's state by taking the lead and beginning or ending something first so that others will follow.
+If they look away or get distracted, be the first to walk away, get even more distracted, or become immediately busy.22.
+ELIMINATE the fear of being the one to break a group's state by taking the lead and beginning or ending something first so that others will follow.
 23. Make yourself COMFORTABLE.
 Don't be uncomfortable when speaking to others or groups.
 Face the direction you feel like facing.
 24. Make strong eye contact.
 You don't have to have a serious face on when you do this.
 That's stupid.
 Smirk a tiny bit like you know more than they do.
 25. Don't try to make people like you.